 Exhibit and event marketers tend to think about the short-term impact, the one-time experience of the trade show.
 Instead, they need to start thinking about the long-term impact of recognizable brand assets.
 In the past, exhibit and event content discussions focused on graphics, often static graphics that conveyed information.
 Whether or not the graphics content interested the attendees was not as important as what the product teams decided they had to tell the audience about the product.
 Those graphics may or may not have used images from content assets.
 However, the environment has changed dramatically.
 Attendees want to have an experience that addresses their primary pain points, not product messages for their own sake.
 The days of one-way communication are over.
 Using content assets turns the in-person conversation into a dialog.

 Content assets need to be part of the overall face-to-face strategy, not a tactic executed at the end of the planning process to make the experience more interesting or more fun.
-The challenge for exhibits and events is to plan early on bringing the assets to life.
+The challenge for exhibits and events is to plan to bring the assets to life early on .
 From brand ambassadors to VR, analog or digital, the attendees’ experience with the brand should be an agenda item at the first strategy session.
 The fact that there is brand recognition via existing content should map the path you take as you plan your event.
 Coke keeps bringing back the polar bear; ask yourself why.
 Too often planning proceeds as if assets don’t exist.

-Brand or product managers need to be in the room for strategy sessions; limiting the group to exhibit and event marketers and their partners cuts out an important constituency: the people who know the impact of existing assets.
-They may also know when a new campaign will launch, and the exhibit or event becomes the kick-off for the long-term strategy mentioned above.
+Brand or product managers need to be in the room for strategy sessions.
+Limiting the group to exhibit and event marketers and their partners cuts out an important constituency: the people who know the impact of existing assets.
+They may also know when a new campaign will launch, and the exhibit or event becomes the kick-off for a long-term strategy.

 Building a face-to-face experience using content assets that generate loyalty, recognition, and memorability is one of the most intelligent uses of exhibits and events as media.
 It is also the best way to give the exhibit and event marketing program the respect it deserves.